michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 2

-**Question:** What happens if there is no fungible value exchanged in a NFT transfer and the royalty fee schedule doesn't define a fallback fee?
+**Question:** What happens if no fungible value is exchanged in a NFT transfer and the royalty fee schedule doesn't define a fallback fee?

 **Output:** Nothing will be charged when transfering the NFT.
-In other words, if you don't set a fallback fee, the royalty fee can be evaded when transfering an NFT between different accounts.
+In other words, if you don't set a fallback fee, the royalty fee can be evaded when transferring an NFT between different accounts.

 ```text
 - Treasury balance: 5 NFTs of ID:0.0.48289984 and 5 ℏ